 The best way to get the lowest house edge in a game of online blackjack in Canada is, therefore, to make sure blackjack pays out at 3:2 while selecting a game that uses fewer decks of cards.

-Following basic blackjack tips and strategy is a good way for beginners to get up and running.
+Following basic blackjack tips and strategies is a good way for beginners to get up and running.

 One of the most important things to learn about the game is that a hand can be either "hard" or "soft" if it includes an ace.
 This is due to the fact an ace can be worth either 1 or 11 in the game.